 Surströmming (late Aug).
 In coastal areas of northern Sweden, particularly along the High Coast, parties are held at which people eat surströmming, a foul-smelling fermented Baltic herring which is something of an acquired taste – though a quintessentially Swedish experience.

 Nobel Prize Day (Dec 10).
 Official ceremonies are held in Stockholm as the winners of the annual Nobel prizes are awarded.
-Although this is not a public festival, it is a key date in the Swedish calendar.

 Everything you need to know before you set off.